Critical care: Intensive care unit (ICU) and high dependency unit (HDU)

 Daniel Clark, Organ Donation Specialist Nurse

-Jane Camilleri, Head of Nursing for Critical Care, Anaesthetics, Theatres, Endoscopy and Pain Services
+Jane Camilleri, Head of Nursing for Critical Care, Anaesthetics, Theatres and Pain Services

 Donna Hibbins, Deputy General Manager, Critical Care, Anaesthetics, Theatres, Pain Services (CCATP)